Sarah B. Hart: Later career

 She remained in Manchester on an EPSRC research fellowship and then a temporary teaching position before obtaining a position as lecturer at Birkbeck in 2004.
-She was promoted to professor in 2013 and became head of the Department of Economics, Mathematics and Statistics in 2016.
+She was promoted to professor in 2013 and became head of the department of economics, mathematics and statistics in 2016.

-She was also president of the British Society for the History of Mathematics 2020 to 2023.
+She was president of the British Society for the History of Mathematics 2020 to 2023.

+Rohan Silva, reviewing her 2023 book Once Upon a Prime: The Wondrous Connections Between Mathematics and Literature in The Guardian, said "Hart helps bring to life what she calls 'the enduring conversation between literature and mathematics' – encouraging us to read and roam more widely, whether it is scientists getting stuck into novels, or fiction-lovers throwing themselves at maths conundrums".